ADT Medical Alert: Costs, Systems, and Plans

 Sometimes, all a person needs is a caregiver to be notified of the situation.
 With that being said, those who experience a fall with an ADT Health medical alert system will go through the following steps:

 Another plus of ADT is its customer-friendly pricing policies.
 For example, the Price Lock Guarantee ensures that the customer’s monthly price will never be raised.
-Additionally, there are no long-term contracts available, which is a huge advantage in my eyes.
+Additionally, there are no long-term contracts required, which is a huge advantage in my eyes.
 Life is unpredictable, and it is nice to know that there is no chance of being stuck in a contract that requires you to pay more for a system that does not fit your needs.

 To purchase a medical alert system from ADT, you’ll want to start by visiting their website.
 Here, you’ll be able to take a closer look at each of their systems and the costs and requirements of each one.
 When purchasing through their website, you can also add on additional devices such as lockboxes, wall buttons, or extra pendant or wristband buttons.

-While $29.99 might seem like a very low price to pay for an advanced medical alert system, it’s important to recognize that ADT, like most medical alert providers, leases their equipment rather than selling it outright.
-The $29.99 you pay is actually your subscription cost, meaning once you’re done with your system, you simply have to cancel your service and return the equipment to ADT.
+While $26.99 might seem like a very low price to pay for an advanced medical alert system, it’s important to recognize that ADT, like most medical alert providers, leases their equipment rather than selling it outright.
+The $26.99 you pay is actually your subscription cost, meaning once you’re done with your system, you simply have to cancel your service and return the equipment to ADT.

 Purchases can be made either online or over the phone by providing a credit card and address.
 Shipping is free with all of the systems.

 So, there you have it; all there is to know about ADT’s medical alert systems.
 Overall, ADT offers top-notch devices with key features, including fall detection, waterproof pendants, and a price lock guarantee.
-While ADT’s prices are not the lowest we have ever seen (for example, MobileHelp costs as low as $19.95 per month), their stellar customer service and durable equipment make them a great option for anyone looking for a medical alert.
+While ADT’s prices are not the lowest we have ever seen (for example, MobileHelp costs as low as $24.95 per month), their stellar customer service and durable equipment make them a great option for anyone looking for a medical alert.

 ADT is a company that focuses on what they do best.
 There are no flashy smartwatches or a large range of add-ons.
 With that said, ADT fits right in with the best.
 When it comes down to it, ADT is a trusted, accredited company with over a century of experience under its belt.
 From ADT, you can expect a top-notch response team for any type of lifestyle.